 As a quick aside, I would not recommend the freenode #bash channel.
 It’s not particularly friendly to newcomers to the language, and you’re definitely in for at least one lecture on why you shouldn’t be trying to do what you’re trying to do with bash.
-Without condemning individuals, I have to say that channel is, on the whole, stuck on itself.

 In general I would also say not to listen to anyone who tells you to not do this or that with bash.
-So long as you are trying to learn, no one should be warning you about how you will regret things or any other such BS.
+So long as you are trying to learn, no one should be warning you about how you will regret things or other such BS.

 To be fair, I agree that you shouldn’t implement things in bash where it’s unwarranted, such as complicated programs for your day-job, or when someone else needs to maintain it.
 But if it’s for your own edification and won’t require others to get on the merry-go-round with you, then, by all means, full steam ahead.

 The point of this series is to teach the mindset which avoids the pitfalls intimated by such ominous warnings in the first place, while enabling you to enjoy the experience of learning the numerous ins and outs of this challenging and, sometimes, rewarding language.
-Haters be damned.

 Now for the good stuff: